zihuahu/ccr-examples/README.md

 ## Adding Contributions

-If you have an example you think would benefit users of the CCR community, you can create a fork of this repository a pull request for CCR staff to review.
+If you have an example you think would benefit users of the CCR community, you can create a fork of this repository and submit a pull request for CCR staff to review.
 If you do so, please try to align your submission with existing examples using the following guidelines:

 - Keep examples organized in respective per example directories.
 - Do not include large data sets.
 Scripts should use `$ENV` variables to specify path to data/supplemental files.